| Perfect turtle egg-laying weather |

 decided that she had to make her own decisions about the suitability of the

 location for her nest.
-In the end she
+In the end, she

 abandoned the attempt and moved on to another place.

-More eggs dug up by another mama turtle |
+| Eggs were dug up by another mama turtle |

 The downside of so much